 During an appointment, the hygienist will assess the health of your gums and teeth and look for any signs of swelling, inflammation or bleeding.
 The hygienist may also take measurements where the gum attaches to the tooth and check for signs of oral cancer.

-A part of a hygienist’s role is to carry out a ‘scale and polish’ to remove any build-up of plaque and tartar.
+A hygienists’ role is to carry out the removal of any build-up of plaque and tartar.
 We use specially designed instruments to remove tartar from the tooth surface and underneath the gum line.

 If gum disease has progressed beyond the early stages, a hygienist can remove tartar from the root surface to smooth the area and reduce inflammation of the gum tissue.